 Guardian Pension Trustees Ltd is a company registered in England and Wales under company number 5374675, who’s registered address is Guardian House, Capricorn Park, Blakewater Road, Blackburn.
 Lancashire.
 BB1 5QR.

 What we do

 GPC SIPP Ltd provides administration to Self Invested Personal Pensions and Small Self Administered Pension Schemes and is authorised and regulated by the Financial Conduct Authority.

 Guardian Pension Trustees Ltd provides independent trusteeship for Self Invested Personal Pensions and Small Self Administered Pension Schemes.

-GPC SIPP Ltd act as data processor for both GPC SIPP Ltd and Guardian Pension Consultants Ltd.
+GPC SIPP Ltd act as data Controllers for both GPC SIPP Ltd and Guardian Pension Consultants Ltd.

 What we collect

 We may collect the following information in different ways for example by completing forms, using our website or correspondence with us by phone, email or in writing.

 - Name, address, NI number and date of birth